ibm-cloud-docs/sap-reference-architecture/sap-ra-recommendations.md

 {:pre: .pre}
 {:table: .aria-labeledby="caption"}

-# Guidance for you SAP on IBM Cloud environment
+# Guidance for your SAP on IBM Cloud environment
 {: #recommendations}

 Your requirements might differ from the offered guidance; however, it serves as a starting point for building your SAP-certified server in the {{site.data.keyword.cloud}} environment.